ezzywezzy/CS20-S16-lab07/README.md

 ### Finding a point on the unit circle

-We can find the (x,y) coordinates any point on the unit circle if we know the angle, by using some simple trigonometry properties—in particular, the first two of the well known SOHCAHTOA formulas:
+We can find the (x,y) coordinates any point on the unit circle if we know the angle, by using some simple trigonometry properties—in particular, the first two of the well known SOH-CAH-TOA formulas:

 -   sine is opposite over hypotenuse
 -   cosine is adjacent over hypotenuse